Birth Defects in Newborn Babies

 Developmental dysplasia of the hip

-Many things may be involved in the development of this birth defect.
+hip socket.
+Many things may cause this birth defect.
 Both genes and the environment

 Congenital heart defects